justaman045/portfolio/content/posts/Intro-To-Loops.md

 ---
 title: Intro To Loops
-date: "2022-08-07"
+publishedDate: "2022-08-07"
 tags: ["programming", "tutorial"]
-draft: false
+status: "published"
+type: Post
-summary: In this article we'll see about Introduction to Loops in prgraming language
+# summary: In this article we'll see about Introduction to Loops in prgraming language
 ---

 # Intro To Loops